zack314/VibeVoice/README.md

 We observed users may encounter occasional instability when synthesizing Chinese speech.
 We recommend:

 - Using English punctuation even for Chinese text, preferably only commas and periods.
-- Using the 7B model variant, which is considerably more stable.
+- Using the Large model variant, which is considerably more stable.
 - If you found the generated voice speak too fast.
 Please try to chunk your text with multiple speaker turns with same speaker label.

 We'd like to thank [PsiPi](https://huggingface.co/PsiPi) for sharing an interesting way for emotion control.
 Detials can be found via [discussion12](https://huggingface.co/microsoft/VibeVoice-1.5B/discussions/12).